onera/Cassiopee/Connector/doc2/source/Connector.rst

 .. py:function:: Connector.connectMatch

+    Detect and set all matching windows, even partially.

-    Using the array interface:
+    *Using the array interface:*

         ::

          res = X.connectMatch(a1, a2, sameZone=0, tol=1.e-6, dim=3)

-        Detect and set all matching windows, even partially between two structured arrays a1 and a2.
+        Detect and set all matching windows between two structured arrays a1 and a2.
-        Returns the subrange of indices of abutting windows and an index transformation from a1 to a2.
+        Return the subrange of indices of abutting windows and an index transformation from a1 to a2.
         If the CFD problem is 2D, then dim must be set to 2.
         Parameter sameZone must be set to 1 if a1 and a2 define the same zone.

     :param a1,a2:  Input data
     :type  a1,a2:  arrays

-    Using the PyTree interface:
+    *Using the PyTree interface:*

         ::

          t = X.connectMatch(t, tol=1.e-6, dim=3)

-        Detect and set all matching windows, even partially, in a zone node, a list of zone nodes or a complete pyTree.
+        Detect and set all matching windows in a zone node, a list of zone nodes or a complete pyTree.
         Set automatically the Transform node corresponding to the transformation from matching block 1 to block 2.
         If the CFD problem is 2D, then dim must be set to 2.

     :param t: input data
     :type  t: pyTree, base, zone, list of zones
     :rtype:  identical to input

     *Example of use:*